 In the current market, SVRs are sometimes cheaper than fixed-rate deals

 The main disadvantage of variable rate mortgages is a bit more general, as they all share in their unpredictability.
-This means that no matter whether you have a tracker, discount, or SVR mortgage, your payments can go up or down at any time.
+No matter whether you have a tracker, discount, or SVR, your payments can go up or down at any time.

-Those on a strict budget may prefer to opt for a fixed-rate mortgage.
-Fixed-rate mortgage interest rates will not change at all for the length of the deal, so you’ll always know how much your repayments will be.
+Those on a strict budget may prefer to opt for a fixed interest rate product which won't change at all for the length of the deal - so you’ll always know how much your repayments will be.

 SVR and discount rates also have the further disadvantage of being more difficult to predict than a tracker rate.
 Tracker rates are often the most suitable option for people looking for a variable rate, but wanting slightly more idea of when their rates may change.

-It’s also important to note that tracker rates and discount rates are deals that you are locked into for a specific period of time, unless you pay ERCs (early repayment charges) to leave them.
-This could be a disadvantage if your rates suddenly rose considerably and you were unable to pay the fees necessary to remortgage.
+It’s also important to note that tracker rates and discount rates are deals that you're locked into for a set period of time.
+This could be a disadvantage if your rates suddenly rose considerably and you were unable to pay the ERCs necessary to remortgage.

 SVRs can be a useful ‘wait and see’ rate.
-They are not always the best rate to stay on indefinitely, but if you’re planning to move home, or are not sure whether now is the best time to tie yourself into a fixed term deal, this type of rate offers you the flexibility to switch mortgages at the optimum time for you.”Kellie Steed, Mortgage Content Writer
+They're not usually the best rate to stay on, but if you’re moving soon or not ready to tie yourself into a set deal period, it gives you the flexibility to switch mortgages at the optimum time for you.”Kellie Steed, Mortgage Content Writer

 It’s far simpler than you might think, and the name is a good indicator.
 A fixed-rate mortgage cannot change for the duration of the fixed-term you lock into.
 A variable rate can change at any time, even in the introductory period.